huwenqing0606/mpt-circuit/spec/mpt-proof.md

 |       |  <proof 1>     |   <proof 1>  |           |
 |  i+1  |  <proof 4>     |   <proof 4>  | Ri+1, Ri+2|

 So there are 5 kinds of proof (4 proof 'pair' mentioned before and a 'padding' proof) which need to be layout to the circuit.
-Columns in circuit are grouped for 3 parts:
+Columns in circuit are grouped into 3 parts:

 + Controlling part, which enables different proofs being activated in specified row and constrains how adjacent rows for different proofs can transit: